 What’s a 32-hour workweek?

-As we mentioned before, this has been the norm in many countries for more than a century now, but some companies are starting to offer a 32-hour workweek instead of 40, meaning that their employees work 8 hours a day instead of four days five.
+As we mentioned before, this has been the norm in many countries for over a century now, but some companies are starting to offer a 32-hour workweek instead of 40, meaning that their employees work 8 hours a day instead of four days five.

-The main change allowing companies to offer such a cool schedule is technology advancements.
+Technology advancements are the main change allowing companies to offer such a cool schedule.

 People can achieve more with less.
 For many Internet-based businesses, more work doesn’t necessarily mean more revenue since a big chunk of their sales happen passively through social networks, blogs, or just in a recurrent way if they’re a SaaS company.

-In these businesses, some CEOs and leaders choose to optimize for their teammates' happiness more than for growth at all costs.
+In these businesses, some CEOs and leaders optimize for their teammates’ happiness more than for growth at all costs.

 Pros of a 32-hour workweek

-Working one day less a week comes with many advantages both for the business and the employees.
+Working one day less a week has many advantages for the business and the employees.
 Here are some of them.